gymnast100/Web-Design-Challenge/README.md

 •	Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 •	Is responsive (using media queries).

-## Finally, the website was  deployed to GitHub pages.